aptech/docs/docs/CR-pvPacksmi.rst

 Only the lower left portion of the mask matrix is used, and only the lower left portion of the *x* matrix is stored in the packed vector.

-If the mask is all zeros, the matrix is packed with the specified elements in the second argument but no elements of the matrix are entered into the parameter vector.
-When unpacked the matrix in the second argment is returned without modification.
+If *mask* is all zeros, the matrix is packed with the specified elements in the second argument but no elements of the matrix are entered into the parameter vector.
+When unpacked the matrix in the second argument is returned without modification.

-.. seealso:: Functions :func:`pvPacksm`, :func:`pvUnpack`
+.. seealso:: Functions :func:`pvPacksm`, :func:`pvUnpack`, :func:`pvPacksi`